-Business and Compensation Overview and 2018 Corporate Performance Achievement
+Business and Compensation Overview and 2020 Corporate Performance Achievement

-Our mission.
-Since inception, the Ionis mission has been to create a new, more efficient technology for drug discovery and development - antisense technology - and exploit that technology to create a pipeline of first-in-class and/or best-in-class medicines to treat a wide range of diseases.
-Today, thanks to the innovation and perseverance of Ionis, we believe antisense technology has the potential to treat diseases where no other therapeutic approach has proved effective.
+Our Mission.
+Since inception, the Ionis mission has been to create a new, more efficient technology for drug discovery and development - antisense technology - and exploit that technology to create a pipeline of first-inclass and/or best-in-class medicines to treat a wide range of diseases.
+Today, due to our innovation and perseverance, we believe antisense technology has the potential to treat diseases where no other therapeutic approach has proved effective.